Hackathon Events for Students, Teachers, and School Directors By: Galit Zamler

 "You had three wonderful sessions.
 Each session was different from its predecessor.
 During these meetings, you mingled, discussed, thought, planned, and created.

 It was a great pleasure to watch you work together, even though you did not know each other beforehand.

 We're sure you're walking away with a positive experience.

-Your ideas are deserving of adoption and creation.
+Your ideas are deserving of spreading."

 Free Class magazine, who wrote an article on young entrepreneurs at HaShalom school, also wrote about the Hackathon.
-You are invited to read all about it.

 - What is a Hackathon?

 - Hackathon on the Teachers' Preparation Day for the Next School Year